 We kept the core of their Group Retirement Savings Plan with 5 basis asset allocation funds.
 These funds represent the meat and potatoes of the plan.

 We then added a couple of investment options that have no exposure to the markets or fluctuations.
 This included a daily interest option, a money market fund and some Guaranteed Investment solutions.

 After that, to deal with the few employees that were more involved and actively managed their portfolios, we included about 6 core individual investment options including a bond fund, a couple of Canadian Equity Funds, and a few Global Equity Options.

-As a final option for the more sophisticated investors, we includes a couple of niche or sector specific funds.
+As a final option for the more sophisticated investors, we include a couple of niche or sector-specific funds.
 Typically, I only add these where this is a specific request for these types of funds because more often than not, these funds are hardly used and a source of stress because of the risk and volatility of those funds.